Samikssha Batnagar

-Samikssha Batnagar is an Indian actress who was seen in various Hindi serials on Star Plus and Zee TV until 2014 in both supporting as well as lead roles.
+Samikssha Batnagar (born 12 January 1988) is an Indian actress who was seen in various Hindi serials on Star Plus and Zee TV until 2014 in both supporting as well as lead roles.
 She did a cameo in Madhur Bhandarkar's Calendar Girls, released in the year 2015, marking her Bollywood debut and in 2017 she acted in the Shreyas Talpade-directed movie Poster Boys, opposite Bobby Deol, which is her first lead role opposite a popular actor.

 Career

 Career in television

 Her biggest break was when she got to play the lead role in Ek Veer Ki Ardaas...Veera (Star Plus).
 Followed by this, she appeared in Uttaran (Star Plus), Devon Ke Dev...Mahadev (Life OK), Baal Veer (SAB TV), Kum Kum Bhagya (Zee TV) and a few other well-known serials.

 Movie debut

 She cameoed in Madhur Bhandarkar's Calendar Girls in 2015.
 Followed by this, Batnagar finished shooting for the Shreyas Talpade directed Poster Boys, which features Sunny Deol and Bobby Deol as well as Shreyas Talpade himself in the lead role.
 In the movie, she played the character of Surajmukhi opposite Bobby Deol.
 The movie released on 8 September 2017.
 In the span of 2021 and 2022, Batnagar appeared in Black Rose, Dhoop Chhaon and Anth The End.
 She was praised for her brilliant performance in Anth The End, and was said to have one of the best performances in Dhoop Chhaon.